particle-iot/docs/src/content/scaling/best-practices/device-protection.md

 ```
 {{step-diagram op="end"}}

-- Build a version of your product firmware that targets Device OS 6.0.0 or later.
+- Build a version of your product firmware that targets Device OS {{minimumDeviceProtectionVersion}} or later.
 This is required to enable device protection.

 - Release this version to a subset of your fleet using [device groups](/getting-started/console/device-groups/), or to your entire fleet.